AdobeDocs/document-cloud-learn.en/help/acrobat/advanced-tasks/accessibilitysession1.md

 ---
 title: Introduction to PDF Accessibility
-description: In this session, learn what it means to make a PDF accessible, how to set up Acrobat Pro DC to work on PDFs for accessibility, and the conversion process from a source document to a PDF
+description: In this session, learn what it means to make a PDF accessible, how to set up Acrobat Pro to work on PDFs for accessibility, and the conversion process from a source document to a PDF
 role: User
 product: adobe acrobat
 level: Experienced